mxxii/yet-another-typescript-package-template/README.md

 There are multiple ways to bundle all types into a single `.d.ts` file.

 <https://github.com/vytenisu/npm-dts> seems to be the nicest one.
-With a catch that the version `1.3.5` can't create the output directory when needed.
-Solved with `mkdirp` and I hope to be able to remove that soon.

 Depending on your needs <https://github.com/SitePen/dts-generator>, <https://github.com/timocov/dts-bundle-generator> or <https://github.com/TypeStrong/dts-bundle> might also be options to consider.